masammons/website/team/_posts/2018-01-02-chelsi-riley.md

 alumni: true
 ---

-Chelsi is a Biology major here here at the University at Albany.
-She is working on using CRISPR/Cas9-mediated genome editing to examine transcriptional regulation of canonical p53 target genes.
+Chelsi was a Biology major here here at the University at Albany.
+She was working on using CRISPR/Cas9-mediated genome editing to examine transcriptional regulation of canonical p53 target genes.

+She is now a medical student at the University of Miami.